Sphex

 Seasonality

 are active primarily during warm months.
 In temperate regions, activity peaks in summer when females construct multiple nests.
-Sphex ichneumoneus overwinters as developing in nests, with new adults emerging the following season.
+Sphex ichneumoneus overwinters as developing larvae in nests, with new adults emerging the following season.
 Multiple per year may occur in warmer climates.

 Diet